AbdulM0izz/Devops-25/README.md

 ## Overview
 This repository documents my hands-on learning journey in DevOps technologies.
 It serves as both a personal learning tracker and a resource for others starting their DevOps journey.

-## ✅ Current Progress: Git & GitHub
+## ✅ Current Progress: Git GitHub Gitlab
 - Version control fundamentals
 - Branching and merging strategies
 - Pull requests and code review workflows
 - Collaborative development practices
 - Git best practices and advanced commands
+- Gitlab and its important concepects

 ## 🔄 Upcoming Learning Path: Docker & Kubernetes
 - Container basics and Docker architecture